Zinc sulfate

-Zinc sulfate is an inorganic compound with the formula ZnSO_{4}.
-It forms hydrates ZnSO_{4}·nH_{2}O, where n can range from 0 to 7.
+Zinc sulfate is an inorganic compound with the formula ZnSO4.
+It forms hydrates ZnSO4*nH2O, where n can range from 0 to 7.
 All are colorless solids.
 The most common form includes water of crystallization as the heptahydrate, with the formula ZnSO4*7H2O.
-As early as the 16th century it was prepared on a large scale, and was historically known as "white vitriol" (the name was used, for example, in 1620s by the collective writing under the pseudonym of Basil Valentine).
-Zinc sulfate and its hydrates are colourless solids.
+As early as the 16th century it was prepared on a large scale, and was historically known as "white vitriol".

 Uses

 Manufacturing

 The main application of the heptahydrate is as a coagulant in the production of rayon.
 It is also a precursor to the pigment lithopone.
 It is also used as an electrolyte for zinc electroplating, as a mordant in dyeing, and as a preservative for skins and leather.

 Nutrition

+It is used as a dietary supplement to treat zinc deficiency and to prevent the condition in those at high risk.
+Side effects of excess supplementation may include abdominal pain, vomiting, headache, and tiredness.

 Zinc sulfate is used to supply zinc in animal feeds, fertilizers, toothpaste, and agricultural sprays.
 Zinc sulfate, like many zinc compounds, can be used to control moss growth on roofs.

 Zinc sulfate can be used to supplement zinc in the brewing process.
 Zinc is a necessary nutrient for optimal yeast health and performance, although it is not a necessary supplement for low-gravity beers, as the grains commonly used in brewing already provide adequate zinc.
 It is a more common practice when pushing yeast to their limit by increasing alcohol content beyond their comfort zone.
 Before modern stainless steel, brew Kettles, fermenting vessels and after wood, zinc was slowly leached by the use of copper kettles.
 A modern copper immersion chiller is speculated to provide trace amounts of zinc; thus care must be taken when adding supplemental zinc so as not to cause excess.
 Side effects include "...increased acetaldehyde and fusel alcohol production due to high yeast growth when zinc concentrations exceed 5 ppm.
 Excess zinc can also cause soapy or goaty flavors."

 Zinc sulfate is a potent inhibitor of sweetness perception for most sweet-tasting substances.